Connect with others who understand.

 What Is Celiac Disease?

 People with celiac disease have an immune response to eating gluten, a protein that’s found in foods that contain wheat, barley, or rye.
 While about 1 percent of the general population has celiac disease, approximately 6 percent of people with type 1 diabetes have it.
-Celiac disease is more likely if someone in your family has it.
+A person is more likely to develop celiac disease if a family member has it.

 If you have celiac disease, eating gluten causes your immune system to attack the small intestine’s lining.
 Over time, the small intestine’s lining is damaged and can’t absorb important nutrients.
 This condition is called malabsorption.
 In children, malabsorption can affect growth and development.